pulumi-demos/examples/csharp/k8s-guestbook-app-cs/README.md

   ```
   NOTE: use the VERSION retrieved from the `pip list` above.

-- OPTIONALLY: Instead of installing the plugin, you can do the following in a terminal window opened int the `demos/aws-cs-eks-guestbook/guestbook-app` directory:
+- OPTIONALLY: Instead of installing the plugin, you can do the following in a terminal window opened in the folder:
   - `export PATH=$PATH:<PKG_DIR>/bin`
     - Where <PKG_DIR> is the path to the `pulumi-k8s-servicedeployment` package noted above
     - This is done so the pulumi engine can find the package binary (aka plugin).